Updated: Jul 28, 2021

 Acts like a Sponge

-May be more fragile and Thin*
+Maybe more fragile and Thin*

 When detangling high porosity hair, you must be very careful.
 You must adjust to your hair and see what works for your hair.
 Here are a few suggestions

-Seamless wide tooth comb detangling ( you want to detangle your hair strands from the bottom up)
+Seamless wide-tooth comb detangling ( you want to detangle your hair strands from the bottom up)

 Wet detangling with conditioner/ Pre-poo treatment

 Pre-poo is important for High porosity hair.
-It will aid against shampoo’s tendency to strip hair of natural oils and it also acts like a barrier and prevents hair from absorbing too much water
+It will aid against shampoo’s tendency to strip hair of natural oils and it also acts as a barrier and prevents hair from absorbing too much water

 Pre-poo treatments choices

-High porosity hair needs sulfate free shampoo whenever you choose to shampoo your hair.
+High porosity hair needs sulfate-free shampoo whenever you choose to shampoo your hair.